About :

 I’m a Gunakurnai & Wotjobaluk man.

-Born and raised in Melbourne, I now reside in Darwin with my effervescent and rebellious partner Rachel and our bougie-ass designer dog, Maggie.
+Born and raised in Melbourne, I now reside in Darwin with my rebellious partner Rachel and our bougie designer-dog, Maggie.

 I’ve done 31 laps around the sun, but others tell me that this isn’t my first life.